 ARMS AND TAIL

 Using a drill we put a hole in either side of our cone and wired a pipe cleaner through.
-We cut out paws from the stiffened craft felt and attached with Liquid Fusion Glue.
+We cut out paws from the stiffened craft felt and attached with glue.
 We also drilled a hole for the tail and used a chenille pipe cleaner since it was a bit puffier.

 PUT IT TOGETHER

 Once all your glue and paint are dry, put all your pieces together.
 You are going to need to carve out a small hole in the base of your Styrofoam ball in order to attach it to your cone.
-Again we used Aleene’s Foamtastic Glue to attach the ball to the cone.
+Again we used glue to attach the ball to the cone.